IMS-Mower-group-1/Documentation/Backend/backend_documentation.md

 3.  connect to the server using the link ```http://localhost:PORT``` (PORT will most likely be 3000)

+## High level requirements

+##### B1.1: The backend shall publish a REST API for reading and writing position data that is sent from the mower.
+The code that fulfills B1.1 can be found in - ```src/presentation/positionRouter.mjs```
+##### B1.2 The REST API shall contain a service for reading and writing image data.
+The code that fulfills B1.2 can be found in - ```src/presentation/imageRouter.mjs```
+##### B1.3 When image data is written, the service shall perform an image classification via for example Google API.
+The code that fulfills B1.3 can be found in - ```src/presentation/imageRouter.mjs```

 ## Firebase
 As other teams were dependant on the API routes, it was important to quickly build the backend, thus Firebase was used.
 ### Firestore